 For example, the majority of dogs with lymphoma (a cancer of the lymphoid tissue) will enjoy a rapid and complete remission following initiation of chemotherapy.
 Lymphoma, however, will ultimately relapse.
 A cure means the cancer is totally gone and will not likely return.

 Chemotherapy is the use of anti-cancer drugs to treat cancerous cells.
-Chemotherapy is used at Georgetown Animal Clinic as a treatment for non-operable cancer involving more than one part of the body or post-surgical if the cancer is one that is likely to metastasize.
+Chemotherapy is used as a treatment for non-operable cancer involving more than one part of the body or post-surgical if the cancer is one that is likely to metastasize.